top of page

 Job Market Paper

-I develop a framework of monetary, fiscal, and capital account interactions for small open economies (SOEs) to study the nature and stability of equilibria under different policy configurations.
-I identify three policy regimes that yield a unique and bounded equilibrium.
-The first two echo known monetary and fiscal dominance regimes but also extend them by adding the condition that capital account policy ensures current account solvency.
-The third regime--capital account dominance--arises when policy targets the (real) exchange rate, thereby uniquely determining the price level.
-In this case, inflation is driven by the country’s current account rather than by monetary policy or the government’s budget constraint.
-I provide evidence that Chile in the late 1980s was an example of capital account dominance.
-The framework also has important policy implications for inflation targeting in SOEs: (i) monetary policy's ability to control inflation requires both fiscal and capital account policy support, and (ii) inflation targeting under fixed exchange rates is inconsistent with intertemporal current account solvency.
+I develop a framework of monetary, fiscal, and capital account interactions for small open economies (SOEs) to study how the price level and exchange rate are determined under different policy contexts.
+I identify three policy regimes where the equilibrium is uniquely determined and explore implications for inflation dynamics.
+The first two regimes generalize well-known monetary and fiscal dominance regimes by adding a condition that capital account policies, defined as interventions to the country's capital account, are consistent with external solvency.
+The third regime---capital account dominance---arises when capital account policy targets the (real) exchange rate, thereby uniquely determining the price level.
+This causes inflation to be driven by current account imbalances rather than by monetary or fiscal policy, thus offering a new view of how policy can control inflation in a SOE.
+I highlight two important implications for the conduct of monetary policy in SOEs: (i) achieving price stability requires both fiscal and capital account policy backing, and (ii) strict inflation targeting and managed exchange rates are inconsistent with intertemporal current account solvency.
+Lastly, as an application, I provide narrative and empirical evidence that Chile was a case of capital account dominance during the late 1980s.

 Working Papers